grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexIngesterTSDBCheckpointCreationFailed

-This alert fires when a Cortex ingester fails to create a TSDB checkpoint.
+This alert fires when a Mimir ingester fails to create a TSDB checkpoint.

 How to **investigate**: